jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

- sudo zpool create mydatapool mirror /dev/sdX /dev/sdZ lsblk zfs list df -h | grep tank
+ sudo zpool create mydatapool mirror /dev/sdX /dev/sdZ lsblk zfs list df -h | grep mydatapool
 ```

-ZFS doesn't have native support for the Fedora OS, seeing as they put their weight behind XFS and are even depricating btrfs from future RHEL releases.
-A third party project called [ZFS on Linux](https://github.com/zfsonlinux/zfs/wiki/Fedora "ZFS on Linux")  Supports third party packages for deployment and testing.
+ZFS doesn't have native support for Fedora OS, seeing as they put their weight behind XFS and are even depricating btrfs from future RHEL releases.
+A third party project called [ZFS on Linux](https://github.com/zfsonlinux/zfs/wiki/Fedora "ZFS on Linux") supports third party packages for deployment and testing on various Linux distros.
+There was even a ZFS developer port who brought ZFS to Windows [link here]().

 ## Mounting and Unmounting of disks